biancamika/digital-garden/content/notes/3. Permanent Notes/We serve others through our emotional labor.md

 ---
-title: We serve others through our emotional labor
+title: "We serve others through our emotional labor"
 ---
 ## Reference
 - **Source:** [[Seth Godin]]; [[This is Marketing - Book]]